mikelehu/NbodyIRKGL16.jl/README.md

 ### Step 1: Defining  the problem

-To solve this numerically, we define a problem type by giving it the equation, the initial condition, and the timespan to solve over:
+To solve this numerically, define a problem type by specifying the equation, initial condition, and the timespan to solve over:

 ```julia